Tomasdfgh/Anomaly_Detection_in_3D_Reconstruction_Using_GANs/README.md

 ___
 ### Acknowledgements
-A special thanks to to Professor Daisuke Iwai and Professor Sato for their constant stewardship and supervision through out this project
+A special thanks to to Professor Daisuke Iwai and Professor Kosuke Sato for their constant stewardship and supervision through out this project